VulcanJS/vulcan-docs/source/example-movies.md

 *(Note: you can skip this section if you're using default resolvers and mutations)*

-In a nutshell, a resolver tells the server how to respond to a specific GraphQL query, and you can learn more about them in the [Data Loading](/data-loading.html) section.
+In a nutshell, a resolver tells the server how to respond to a specific GraphQL query, and you can learn more about them in the [Resolvers](/resolvers.html) section.

 Let's start simple.
 Create a new `resolvers.js` file inside `modules/movies` and add: